enkidevs/curriculum/go/intro/functions/functions.md

 A function in `GO`, can take from zero to any number of arguments.

-Functions are defined with the key word `func`.
-The key word is key sensitive.
+Functions are defined with the keyword `func`.
+The keyword is key sensitive.

 Example: